Little things can make a difference.

 As a healthcare professional and the mum of a child with severe and complex disabilities, I know that little things count.
-Seemingly insignificant details can change the whole atmosphere or outcome of an appointment when I meet a professional with my son who has severe disabilities.
+Seemingly insignificant details can change the whole atmosphere or outcome of an appointment.

 Here are my 5 little things that make a big difference

 Say hello to him, even though he won’t respond back.
 Acknowledging him directly means we all know why we’re here.

 2) Look me in the eye, shake my hand, smile and introduce yourself with your name (Ok thats four things but they take a few seconds to do).

 I will be delighted to tell you what I want to be called too.

 3) Before we part company make sure I know what you are going to do and when.

 Then, please do it.

 4) Give me a chance to ask you questions

 Although I am a Mum, I’m not yours.
 You can refer to me as ‘Sam’s Mum’ but ideally use whatever name I used to introduce myself at the beginning of the meeting.
 If you know my name, because we have know each other for ages, then definitely please use it.
 Using my name and not just a generic ‘Mum’, makes me feel as though you respect me and see me as a partner in my son’s care.